How to Resize Images in Google Sheets

 Inserting the Images at the Same Size

-Select and insert your images directly from Google Drive.
-Drive Explorer Pro opens a Google Drive file picker, lets you choose the images you need, and inserts each one into your sheet at the size you set.
+Drive Explorer Pro opens a Google Drive file picker, lets you choose the images you need, and inserts each one at the size you set.

 -